 (a-7) By January 1, 2022, every hospital with a treatment plan approved by the Department shall employ or contract with a qualified medical provider to initiate medical forensic services to a sexual assault survivor within 90 minutes of the patient presenting to the treatment hospital or treatment hospital with approved pediatric transfer.
 The provision of medical forensic services by a qualified medical provider shall not delay the provision of life-saving medical care.

 (b) Any person who is a sexual assault survivor who seeks medical forensic services or follow-up healthcare

 under this Act shall be provided such services without the consent

-(b-5) Every treating hospital providing hospital emergency and forensic services to sexual assault survivors shall issue a voucher to any sexual assault survivor who is eligible to receive one.
+(b-5) Every hospital or approved pediatric health care facility providing medical forensic services to sexual assault survivors shall issue a voucher to any sexual assault survivor who is eligible to receive one in accordance with Section 5.2 of this Act.
 The hospital shall make a copy of the voucher and place it in the medical record of the sexual assault survivor.
 The hospital shall provide a copy of the voucher to the sexual assault survivor after discharge upon request.

-(c) Nothing in this Section creates a physician-patient relationship that extends beyond discharge from the hospital emergency department.
+(c) Nothing in this Section creates a physician-patient relationship that extends beyond discharge from the hospital or approved pediatric health care facility.

 (Source: P.A.
 100-513, eff.
 1-1-18; 100-775, eff.
 1-1-19; 100-1087, eff.
 1-1-19; 101-81, eff.
 7-12-19; 101-377, eff.
 8-16-19.)